julian9925/notes/notes/OpenBmc.embedded.yocto.md

  	- meta-yocto-bsp
  	- Documentation

+> Note: Poky = Bitbake + Metadata

 > Note: Poky does not contain binary files,it is a working example of how to build your own custom Linux distribution from source.

 ### What is difference between poky and Yocto

 - The exact difference between Yocto and Poky is Yocto refers to the organization ( like one would refer to 'canonical', the company behind Ubuntu ), and Poky refers to the actual bits downloaded ( analogous to 'Ubuntu' )

+## Metadata

+- Metadata is collection of
+  - Configuration files (.conf)
+	- Recipes (.bb and .bbappend)
+	- Classes (.bbclass)
+	- Include files (.inc)

+## Recipes

+- Non-Yocto: A receipe is a set of instructions that describe how to prepare or make something, especially a culinary dish.
+- Yocto: A recipe is a set of instructions that is read and processed by the bitbake.

+- Extension od receipe: .bb

+- A Receipe describes:
+	- Where to find the source code
+	- Which patches to apply
+	- Configuration options (Library dependencies, compiler flags, etc)
+	- Install
+	- License

+- Example of a recipe:
+	- `dhcp_4.4.1.bb`
+	- `gstreamer1.0_1.16.1.bb`

+## Configuration Files

+- Files which hold global definitions of varaiables and hardware configuration information.
+- They tell bitbake how to build the software and put into the image to support a specific hardware platform.
+- Extension of configuration files: .conf

+- Types:
+  - Machine configuration files
+	- Distribution configuration options
+	- Compiler tuning options
+	- General Common Configuration Options
+	- USer Configuration Optiopns (local.conf)

+## Classes

+- Class files are used to abstract common functionality and share it among multiple recipes (.bb) files
+- To use a class, you simply make sure the receipe inherits the class.

+- Extension of class files: .bbclass

+- They are usually placed in classes directory inside the meta* directory.

+- Example of a classes:
+	- `cmake.bbclass` - Handles cmake in receipes
+	- `kernel.bbclass` - Handles buliding kernel.
+Contains code to build all kernel tree.
+	- `module.bbclass` - Provide support for building out-of-tree Linux Kernel Modules.

+## Layers

+- A layer is a collection of recipes.
+- A layer is a directory containing recipes, configuration files, classes, etc. (receipe containers)

+- Typical naming convention for layers: meta-<layer_name>

+- Poky has the following layers:
+	- meta, meta-poky, meta-yocto-bsp, meta-selftest, meta-skeleton

+- Why Layers:
+  -  Layers provide a mechanism to isolate meta data according to functionality, for instance BSPs, distribution configuration, etc.

+	- For instance, you should have a BSP layer, a GUI layer, a distro configuration layer, middleware layer, or an application layer.
+	- Putting you entire build into one layer limits and complicates fureture customization and maintenance.